 The history of golf balls is a long and winding one.
 From the earliest days, when golf was played with wooden clubs and balls made from leather stuffed with feathers or hair, to today’s high-tech equipment that includes metal drivers and titanium clubheads, there have been many changes in ball design over the centuries.

-One of the earliest recorded references to golf is in a 1457 Act of Parliament in Scotland, which banned the playing of the game because it interfered with archery practice.
-The first known mention of golf balls comes from around 1502, when King James IV of Scotland gifted a set of leather balls to Pope Alexander VI.
+One of the earliest recorded references to golf is in a 1457 Act of Parliament in Scotland, which banned the game’s playing because it interfered with archery practice.
+The first known mention of golf balls was around 1502 when King James IV of Scotland gifted a set of leather balls to Pope Alexander VI.

 In 1848, the Reverend Adam Paterson invented the first rubber-cored golf ball.
-His design, known as the gutta-percha ball, was made by dipping a small sphere of gutta-percha (a natural latex) in molten sulphur to give it a hard outer shell.
+His design, known as the gutta-percha ball, dipped a small sphere of gutta-percha (a natural latex) in molten sulfur to give it a hard outer shell.

-This new type of ball was much more resilient than the feathery balls that had been used previously and could be hit further with less effort.
-The gutta-percha ball quickly became the standard for golfers around the world and remained so until well into the 20th century.
+This new type of ball was much more resilient than the feathery balls used previously and could be hit further with less effort.
+The gutta-percha ball quickly became the standard for golfers worldwide until well into the 20th century.

 In 1898, Coburn Haskell of Cleveland, Ohio, patented the first wound golf ball.
-His design featured a solid rubber core wrapped in gutta-percha and then covered with a layer of woven balata (a natural latex).
+His design featured a solid rubber core wrapped in gutta-percha and then covered with a layer of woven balata (natural latex).

-In the early days of golf, there were two different types of balls in use: the British ball and the American ball.
-The British ball was larger than the American ball and it was also made of a harder material.
+In the early days of golf, there were two different types of balls: British and American.
+The British ball was larger than the American ball and was also made of a harder material.

-This made it difficult to control and it didn’t travel as far when hit.
-The American ball, on the other hand, was smaller and softer, making it easier to control but not as long-hitting as its British counterpart.
-In 1900, both sides agreed to standardize the size of golf balls at 1.68 inches in diameter (the same size as a tennis ball).
-This size is still used today.
+This made it difficult to control and they didn’t travel as far when hit.
+On the other hand, the American ball was smaller and softer, making it easier to control but not as long-hitting as its British counterpart.
+In 1900, both sides agreed to standardize the size of golf balls to 1.68 inches in diameter (the same size as a tennis ball).
+This site is still used today.

 While the size of golf balls has remained constant over the years, their construction has changed dramatically.
 Early golf balls were made of leather and stuffed with feathers.
-These days, most golf balls are made of synthetic materials such as rubber, plastic or nylon.
+These days, most golf balls are made of synthetic rubber, plastic, or nylon.

-The first recorded golf balls were made from hardwood such as beech or boxwood.
-These early balls were difficult to hit and often broke windows!
+The first recorded golf balls were made from beech or boxwood.
+These early balls were difficult to hit and often broken windows!
 In 1761, The Honourable Company of Edinburgh Golfers (now known as The Royal and Ancient Golf Club of St Andrews) decided that golf balls should be made from feathers instead of wood.

 Featherie golf balls were hand-stitched and filled with boiled feathers.
 They had a leather cover and could be reused many times.
 The downside to featherie golf balls was that they were expensive to make and often went out of shape after being hit a few times.

 In 1848, the gutta-percha golf ball was invented.
-Gutta-percha is a natural rubber which can be moulded into any shape when heated.
-The first gutties were made by heating up lumps of gutta-percha in hot water and then rolling them into balls between two pieces of glass.
+Gutta-percha is a natural rubber that can be molded into any shape when heated.
+The first gutties were made by heating lumps of gutta-percha in hot water and then rolling them into balls between two pieces of glass.